loulai/uncovering-311-bias/README.md

 ##### Acknowledgements
-Thank you to NYC Mayor's Office of Data Analytics (MODA), Center of Urban Future, NYU Urban Intelligence Lab and the Researchers at Microsoft NYC.
+Thank you to NYC Mayor's Office of Data Analytics (MODA), Center of Urban Future, NYU Urban Intelligence Lab and Microsoft Research.